+Contents

+Contents 2

+Introduction 4

+Context 5

+North West locality 6

+Involving our communities 7

+The revised outcomes 8

-Contents Contents Introduction Context North West locality Involving our communities The revised priorities How we will measure success Further information and contacts
+How we will measure success 14

+Further information and contacts 15

+Introduction

-Introduction We are delighted to present the revised North West Locality Improvement Plan 2017 - 2022.
+We are delighted to present the revised North West Locality Improvement Plan 2017 - 2022.
 This builds on the successes of the first edition of the Locality Improvement Plan launched in 2017.

-The key aim of this plan is to achieve better outcomes for communities and individuals across the whole of North West Edinburgh and to reduce the gap for those experiencing the greatest inequality of outcome.
+The key aim of this plan is to achieve better outcomes for communities and individuals in North West Edinburgh and to reduce the gap for those experiencing the greatest inequality of outcome.

 The plan sets out:

-- the priorities until 2022 (and potentially beyond) - high level actions that will be carried out against the revised outcomes In developing the first edition of the plan, we carried out a programme of community engagement in 2016/17.
+- the priorities until 2022 (and potentially beyond) - high level actions that will be carried out against the revised outcomes

+In developing the first edition of the plan, we carried out a programme of community engagement in 2016/17.
 We spoke with communities across the locality, asking what would make the area better and looked at ways that we can strengthen the communities' voice in the decisions that matter across the locality.
 By speaking with local people, we identified outcomes that will make a real difference to the lives of the people in our communities.

 In 2020, it was felt that the original plans were too big and unlikely to succeed therefore the Edinburgh Partnership decided to revise the plan.

 As a result, the revised plan has been reviewed and streamlined to focus on fewer priorities that will be more likely to tackle issues linked to poverty and inequality.
 These are identified as thorny issues and can only be achieved through partnership working.
-Two of the new priorities apply across the whole of North West locality and one focuses on North Edinburgh.

 The plan brings our communities even closer together with our local service providers, to plan and deliver better services which meet the needs of the people who use them.

 This plan is a commitment to communities within the North West locality of how we will work with you in the most effective way across the length and breadth of the locality to address the known inequalities amongst our communities.

 We will continue to take on board your views and concerns over the lifetime of the plan, review and report on progress annually, and realign priorities as needed.

 The Locality Community Planning Partnership introduced in December 2019 has responsibility for the development and delivery of this plan.

 Members of the North West Locality Community Planning Partnership are: